Martin Milner (violinist): Family and later years

-He was married three times; with his first wife Elizabeth Walton he had three sons and three daughters.
+He was married three times; with his first wife Elizabeth Walton (niece of William Walton, and pianist at the RMCM) he had three sons and three daughters.
 With his third wife Diana Wanklyn, principal double-bass player in the Hallé, who survived him, he had three sons.

-Milner died in 2000, aged 72, at his home in Withington in Manchester, after a long illness.
+Milner died in 2000, aged 72, at his home in Didsbury in Manchester, after a long illness.